Himanshi282003/Himanshi282003/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on Flying drone using gestures
+- 🔭 I’m currently working on Astrology website
 - 🌱 I’m currently learning Ai and deep learning
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with fininf internship